Elizabeth Williams (basketball): College career

 Williams played at Duke for four seasons.
 During her last year she averaged 14.5 points, 9.0 rebounds, and 2.5 assists per game.
 Her assist average was the highest of any center in the country in the Atlantic Coast Conference women's basketball league.
 She ended her career with 426 total blocks, the ninth highest in NCAA history.

 WNBA career

 Connecticut Sun (2015)

 Williams was drafted fourth overall by the Connecticut Sun in the 2015 WNBA draft.
 Her rookie season was her only season with the Sun, where she averaged 3.3 points, 2.3 rebounds, and 0.9 blocks per game.

 Atlanta Dream (2016–2021)

 She was traded to the Atlanta Dream for the 2016 WNBA season.
 For 2016, after experiencing increased per game averages of 11.9 points, 8.1 rebounds, and 2.3 blocks, she won the WNBA Most Improved Player Award.

 Activism

-Williams led a basketball driven campaign to force Atlanta team owner Senator Kelly Loeffler to renege on her comments about the Black Lives Matter movement.
+Williams led a campaign criticizing Atlanta team co-owner Senator Kelly Loeffler regarding her comments about the Black Lives Matter movement.
 Williams was also a part of a campaign consisting of Atlanta Dream players to elect Loeffler's opponent, Raphael Warnock, the eventual winner of the 2020-21 special election for US senator of Georgia.